malikahussain/malikahussain.github.io/_pages/cv.md

 - Religion and Consumption of Drugs in Colonial India (with Noel D. Johnson and Shruti Rajagopalan)

-- Language, Disease, and Wage in Colonial India
-  (with Tajudin Khan and Deepak Kumar)

 ## Honors and Awards